nrinaudo/nrinaudo.github.com/_articles/tagless_final.md

   case Eq(lhs, rhs)  => s"(${print(lhs)} = ${print(rhs)})"
 ```

 Evaluation, on the other hand, is problematic.
-First, how do we type it? an expression might yield an integer (`Add` and `List`) or a boolean (`Eq`).
+First, how do we type it? an expression might yield an integer (`Add` and `Lit`) or a boolean (`Eq`).
 And second, how do we implement `Add`, since we have no guarantee that both operands yield integers?

 ```scala
 def eval(exp: Exp): ??? = exp match